yujinghua/diss_supp_material/Interface_Help.md

-# OpenSSL_CAPL.dll Help File
+# Help file of interfaces in the CAPL DLL
-OpenSSL_CAPL.dll is a CAPL dll file supported by the CANoe environment.
-It acts as the interface for calling OpenSSL algorithms in CANoe.

 ## Interface List
 * [dllSymmetryEncrypt](#dllSymmetryEncrypt)